cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 17. Stick the heatsink to the Raspberry Pi Compute Module 3 Lite

 18. Stick the fan to the Raspberry Pi Compute Module 3 Lite using double-sided foam tape

+19. Solder the 2-pin cable to the speaker then plug in the speaker